wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-setup-hybrid-hpcpack-cluster.md

 	![Not Deployed Nodes][stop_node4]

-4. To confirm that the role instances are no longer running in Azure, in the [Management Portal](https://manage.windowsazure.cn), click **Cloud Services**, click the name of your cloud service, and then click **Instances**.
+4. To confirm that the role instances are no longer running in Azure, in the <!-- deleted by customization [portal](https://manage.windowsazure.cn) --><!-- keep by customization: begin --> [Management Portal](https://manage.windowsazure.cn) <!-- keep by customization: end -->, click **Cloud Services**, click the name of your cloud service, and then click **Instances**.
 No instances will be deployed in the production environment.

 	![No Instances][view_instances2]